jeffnyman/devcamper_api/README.md

 Here you have to enter your consumer key from the MapQuest developer setup.
 This is required due to how Jest deals with the `process.env` setting.
 Note that this file will not be included as part of the versioning.

+**Test Note:** Currently radius tests do not work.
+It's unclear to me as to why but I suspect this is another oddity of Jest, a test tool that I'm growing to dislike intensely for all the workarounds I have to do to get it work.
+Right now what happens is that you can use Postman to clearly see radius calls are working.
+However, Jest somehow swallows any bootcamps that are returned from an API route that uses something like "radius/02118/10".

 ## Resource Routes

 The resource route structure of the application will be as follows: